freeplay-sandbox/analysis/README.md

       "hands": {
             "1": { # hand index
                 "left": [
-                    # x,y in image coordinate, c is confidence in [0.0,1.0]
+                    # x,y in image coordinates, c is confidence in [0.0,1.0]
                     [x, y, c],
                     ... # 20 points in total, see OpenPose website for indices ],
                 "right": [
-                    # x,y in image coordinate, c is confidence in [0.0,1.0]
+                    # x,y in image coordinates, c is confidence in [0.0,1.0]
                     [x, y, c],
                     ... # 20 points in total
                 ]